 The Evolution of the Wonder Trail

-Once deemed one of the world’s top 10 most scenic roads by National Geographic, the Icefields Parkway is a 230-kilometre stretch of highway that connects the mountain towns of Banff, Lake Louise, and Jasper.
+Once deemed one of the world’s top 10 most scenic roads by National Geographic, the Icefields Parkway is a 230-kilometre stretch of highway that connects the mountain towns of Lake Louise and Jasper.

 And it might not have existed at all, had a scientist been a little more careful with his measurements.